LedgerHQ/ledger-live/.github/pull_request_template.md

 ### 📸 Demo

 <!--
-  If relevant, add screenshots or video recordings to demonstrate the changes.
+For visual features, please attach screenshots or video recordings to demonstrate the changes.
 For libraries, you can add a code sample.
+For bugfixes, you can drop this section.
 -->

 ### 🚀 Expectations to reach